josephthweatt/skinifi/README.md

 3. Running `create_skinifi` will automatically parse flows specified in **registries.json**

-IMPORTANT: If you are using custom processors in your flow you will need to add the nar file to the **custom-processors** directory.
+IMPORTANT: If you are using custom processors in your flow you will need to add the nar file to **custom-processors/**.
 Skinifi is not yet capable of pulling down nar files from NiFi Registry.

 ### Adding Custom Processors
-If you are using custom processors in your work, you will need to add the nar file to the **custom-processors** directory.
+If you are using custom processors in your work, you will need to add the nar file to **custom-processors/**.
 Nar files which are specified in either a template or Flow will be copied into the skinifi image.

 Note: `create_skinifi` does not search **custom-processors** for nar files recursively.
 Avoid adding subdirectories